pubkey/rxdb/docs-src/docs/rx-server-scaling.md

 ### Run multiple JavaScript processes
 To utilize more compute power of your server, the first step is to scale vertically by running the RxDB server on **multiple processes** in parallel.
-RxDB itself is already build to support multiInstance-usage on the client, like when the user has openened multiple browser tabs at once.
+RxDB itself is already build to support multiInstance-usage on the client, like when the user has opened multiple browser tabs at once.
 The same method works also on the server side in Node.js.
 You can spawn multiple JavaScript processes that use the same [RxDatabase](./rx-database.md) and the instances will automatically communicate with each other and distribute their data and events with the [BroadcastChannel](https://github.com/pubkey/broadcast-channel).
 By default the [multiInstance param](./rx-database.md#multiinstance) is set to `true` when calling `createRxDatabase()`, so you do not have to change anything.
 To make all processes accessible through the same endpoint, you can put a load-balancer like [nginx](https://nginx.org/en/docs/http/load_balancing.html) in front of them.